malisper/simple-parse-number/README.txt

 Simple Parse Number

-This is a rewrite of the parse-number library.
+This is a rewrite of the parse-number library that is meant to be much simpler than the original.

-There is a strong focus of readability instead of efficency.